BaderLab/saber/README.md

 #### Juypter notebooks

-First, install [Jupyter lab](https://github.com/jupyterlab/jupyterlab) (make sure to activate your virtual environment first if you created one):
+First, install [JupyterLab](https://github.com/jupyterlab/jupyterlab) (make sure to activate your virtual environment first if you created one):

 ```bash
 # If you use pip, you can install it as